ishitadatta/Studee/README.md

  1. Create a club (club name, club description, approval required)
  2. Student founders must have high credits (30 credits required to create a club)
  3. Teacher club founders can create clubs without having minimum credit requirement
- 4. Assign creater of the club as the founder of a club
+ 4. Assign founder of the club as the head of the club
  5. Club founders can create an event (event name, date, location, duration, description)
  6. Show calendar with event date
  7. Allow members to join a club